seduerr91/seduerr91.github.io/_posts/2021-10-06-install-resonaid.md

 ---
-title: A brief guideline on Installing Resonaid
+title: A brief guideline on Using Resonaid
 tags: [Instructions]
 style: fill
 color: warning